Workers' Rights

 The State of Global Workers’ Rights

-The 10 worst countries for workers in 2023 were Bangladesh, Belarus, Ecuador, Egypt, Eswatini, Guatemala, Myanmar, Tunisia, the Philippines and Turkey, according to the latest report by the International Trade Union Confederation (ITUC) on the Global State of Workers’ Rights.
-The ITUC ranked 149 countries based on the right to freedom of association, the right to collective bargaining and the right to strike, giving each nation a score of 1-5+, where 1=sporadic violations of rights and 5+=no guarantee of rights due to breakdown of the rule of law.
+The 10 worst countries for workers in 2025 are Bangladesh, Belarus, Ecuador, Egypt, Eswatini, Myanmar, Nigeria, the Philippines, Tunisia and Turkey, according to the latest report from the International Trade Union Confederation (ITUC) on the Global State of Workers’ Rights.
+The ITUC assessed 151 countries based on key indicators such as the right to freedom of association, the right to collective bargaining and the right to strike.
+Countries were ranked on a scale from 1 (sporadic violations of workers' rights) to 5+ (no guarantee of rights due to the breakdown of the rule of law).

 Any more questions?